 So what have we been doing?
-Revisiting Drake’s back catalogue naturally.
-Yesterday we whipped up a ranking of all of his full-lengths so far compiled by a native Torontoan no less to ensure maximum authenticity.
-Today however, we present the fruits of our labor of what ended up being a task of Herculean proportions: organizing a definitive list of 25 Drake songs that represent the best of the 6 God’s catalogue.
+Revisiting Drake’s back catalog naturally.
+In the past, we whipped up a ranking of all of his full-lengths so far compiled by a native Torontoan no less to ensure maximum authenticity.
+Now however, we present the fruits of our labor of what ended up being a task of Herculean proportions: organizing a definitive list of 25 Drake songs that represent the best of the 6 God’s catalogue.

 Obviously, there are a treasure trove of gems to choose from in the vault of Drake tracks.
 So to slightly whittle our options down, we have excluded any songs where Drake is merely a featured guest artist or any of his collaborative projects (sorry, What a Time to Be Alive, no hard feelings).
 So, after a great deal of internal strife and deliberating, here they are: The Top 25 Best Drake Songs of All Time.

 This svelte little diddy has somehow managed to become the most-streamed song in the history of both Spotify and Apple Music, and it has been in our lives for less than a year.
 Is it really one of the best Drake songs?
 Debatable, but Drake has certainly never crafted something so tightly-crafted and controlled.
 “One Dance” is a precise dancehall-minuet, one that reflects each of its disparate parts back at the listener, all wrapped up in one of the earwormiest melodies of a generation.